 Along the way, we may have to express our protest, we may have to be angry and resentful, we may even have to punish our parents by holding a grudge.
 But when we get there, the forgiveness we achieve will be a forgiveness worth having.

-Even the ordinary activities of daily life can be times of meditation when you free yourself from the strictures of habit and the tendency to be only half-alive.
+Meditation (ELEMENTS Exercises): Building resilient in life by gradually practicing awareness or mindfulness.
+Breath by expanding your lungs and release by letting your stomach out.
 Sometimes you will tap into a wellspring of peace.
 Other times you might feel waves of sleepiness, boredom, anxiety, anger or sadness.
 Images may arise, old songs might replay, long-buried memories can surface.
 If your mind wanders, don't be concerned. we can be flooded with memories, plans or random thinking.
 It's important not to blame yourself.
 Notice that you don't invite your thoughts.
 Thoughts come and go without our volition, but we don't have to be ruled by them.
+Try to balance your aware of: the floor, your body sensation as you breath, each part of your backbone from your pelvis to your neck, your distractions, thoughts that come and go, the four elements etc

 - Earth: Meditation through Dancing-Movement during the day